-- The government or private entity responsible for road maintenance and safety
+The government or private entity responsible for road maintenance and safety

+>

-If the jury finds more than one defendant at fault, they would assign a percentage of liability to each defendant as per Louisiana Civil Code Article 2324.
+> If the jury finds more than one defendant at fault, they would assign a percentage of liability to each defendant as per CC §2324.
 Each defendant would then be responsible for paying the plaintiff their portion of damages based on their percentage of fault.

+>

-Additionally, if the jury determines that the plaintiff shares some of the liability, their award would be reduced by their percentage of fault.
-Insurance companies may try to shift blame onto the plaintiff to save money, but an experienced Rapides Parish truck accident attorney who handles cases in Alexandria could help refute these arguments.
+> Additionally, if the jury determines that the plaintiff shares some of the liability, their award would be reduced by their percentage of fault.
+Insurance companies may try to shift blame onto the plaintiff to save money, but our truck accident attorney who handles cases in Alexandria could help refute these arguments.

+>

-Proving a legal duty of care is usually the first step to filing a successful civil lawsuit, but it is not the only requirement.
+> Proving a legal duty of care is usually the first step to filing a successful civil lawsuit, but it is not the only requirement.
 In addition to possessing and subsequently breaching their duty to drive as a reasonable driver would, defendants must meet a few other conditions to be liable for damages.